TuringLang/Bijectors.jl/README.md

 julia> Flux.params(flow)
 Params([[0.100896; -0.753183] (tracked), [0.320337; 0.674077] (tracked), [-1.02852] (tracked)])
 ```
-Though we might just do this for you in the future, so then all you'll have to do then is call `Flux.params`.
+Though we might just do this for you in the future, so then all you'll have to do is call `Flux.params`.

 Another useful function is the `forward(d::Distribution)` method.
 It is similar to `forward(b::Bijector)` in the sense that it does a forward pass of the entire process "sample then transform" and returns all the most useful quantities in process using the most efficent computation path.